 I may be middle-aged now, but I’ve always been pudgy (OK, fat).
 I was never athletic.
 Ever.
 When I was a kid, martial arts was that kung-fu stuff at the Saturday matinee, and gym class was an endlessly humiliating series of being picked last for the team.
 Oh, the memories.

 But life goes on and you meet a great guy and fall in love and get married and have two amazingly awesome kids who decide to try karate.
-So I watched my kids do karate for five or six years, thinking “gee that looks like fun.”
+So I watched my children do karate for five or six years, thinking “gee that looks like fun.”

 And then it happened.